Final report for LNE17-356

 Spelt and other heritage grains are in increasing demand among consumers and millers as a specialty product.
 However, there is little information concerning best management practices available to farmers growing or interested in growing these crops in Pennsylvania.
 Further, there is no current information concerning the performance and relative disease resistance of available grain varieties in Pennsylvania.
 Farmers are seeking answers to their production questions, especially in regard to disease and stored pest issues.

-An educational program will be designed to increase farmer knowledge in the areas of heritage wheat production and pest management.
-Farmers will share knowledge with one another and take advantage of entomology and plant pathology expertise to become familiar with pest identification and management.
-The educational opportunities resulting from the project will include field days, workshops, and Extension publications.
-These resources will be targeted toward Pennsylvania growers, but will also be made available to farmers, educators and crop consultants in the greater mid-Atlantic region.
+An educational program was designed to increase farmer knowledge in the areas of heritage wheat production and pest management.
+Farmers shared knowledge with one another and took advantage of entomology and plant pathology expertise to become familiar with pest identification and management.
+The educational opportunities resulting from the project included field workshops, meetings, and conference presentations.
+These resources were targeted toward Pennsylvania growers, but were also made available to farmers, educators and crop consultants in the greater mid-Atlantic region.

-In order to identify potential disease resistance in varieties that are well-suited to Pennsylvania, a research component of variety trials focused on spelt will be located at two on-farm sites and one research & extension center (PSU Southeast Ag Research & Extension Center (SEAREC), Lancaster County, PA) for three years.
-Researchers and farmers will evaluate five varieties of spelt, chosen in consultation with local millers and farmers.
-Varieties will be evaluated for yield and disease, and analyzed for milling quality.
-Results will be shared through academic research articles, non-refereed publications and extension presentations.
+In order to identify potential disease resistance in varieties that are well-suited to Pennsylvania, a research component of variety trials focused on spelt was located at one or two on-farm sites and one research & extension center (PSU Southeast Ag Research & Extension Center (SEAREC), Lancaster County, PA) for three years.
+Researchers and farmers evaluated five varieties of spelt, chosen in consultation with local millers and farmers.
+Varieties were evaluated for yield and disease, and analyzed for milling quality.
+Results have been and will continue to be shared through academic research articles, non-refereed publications and extension presentations.

-Differences in foliar disease susceptibility and milling quality exist among currently available spelt varieties in Pennsylvania.
+Differences in agronomic qualities, foliar disease susceptibility, and milling quality exist among currently available spelt varieties in Pennsylvania.